 In addition to the standard academic curriculum, religion is taught daily and all classes are infused with the values and beliefs rooted in the Catholic faith.
 Our Lady of Angels School welcomes students of all faith backgrounds.
-We take part in the Cleveland Scholarship Program and enroll children from Cleveland as well as its surrounding suburbs.
+We take part in the Cleveland Scholarship Program and the Ed Choice Expansion Program and enroll children from Cleveland as well as its surrounding suburbs.
 Please contact our principal, Mrs. Kathy Krupar, at firstname.lastname@example.org if you are interested in more information about Our Lady of Angels School.

 Our Lady of Angels School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.

 May the Risen Christ Bless You and Your Families This Easter Season!

 (7th Grade on Prayer Walk as part of Holy Thursday Retreat Day)